 Figure 6.
 Shock (left vertical axis) and transverse acceleration (right vertical axis) time series.

-The RTA was measured at (5, 10, 20 and 40) km/s².
-Measurements were performed using both mounting support designs described in Section 2; Mount 1 and Mount 2.
-Furthermore, the RTA was determined at the two instances in time as described in section 3.2.
-Measurement Methodology.
-Time instance one at the RTA peak, and the second time instance synchronised with the Z-axis peak, hence referred to as @ Ref peak.
-The results recorded for the two different mounts under investigation as calculated @ Ref are reported in Table 1 with the results recorded for the two different mounts calculated at the RTA peak are reported in Table 2.
+The RTA was measured at 5, 10, 20 and 40 km/s².
+Measurements were performed using both mounting support designs described in Section 2, Mount 1 and Mount 2.
+Furthermore, the RTA was determined at the two instances in time described in Section 3.2.
+Time instance one at the RTA peak and time instance two synchronised with the Z-axis peak, hence referred to as the @ Ref peak.
+The results recorded for the two different mounts under investigation, as calculated using @ Ref, are reported in Table 1, with the results recorded for the two different mounts calculated at the RTA peak reported in Table 2.

-For accelerometer sensitivity calibration, the metrologist is concerned with the severity of transverse motion, in the presence of accelerometer’s transverse sensitivity.
-During rectilinear excitation, one may assume that the transverse motion is present while the exciter is in motion.
-Although this is true during the shock excitation described in this research paper, one is truly only concerned with the RTA the accelerometer is subjected to during the time/period of the shock pulse.
+For accelerometer sensitivity calibration, the metrologist is concerned with the TM severity in the presence of an accelerometer’s transverse sensitivity.
+During rectilinear excitation, it can be assumed that TM is present while the exciter is in motion.
+Although this is true during the shock excitation described in this research paper, the metrologist is only concerned with the RTA the accelerometer is subjected to during the time/period of the shock pulse.

 Table 1.
-Relative transverse motion measurement results, at time Z-axis peak.
+Relative TM measurement results at the time of the Z-axis peak.